Sujoy-Dutta/Communication-Aggregator-System/README.md

                  │ • Distributed Tracing              │
                  └────────────────────────────────────┘

-Start everything with Docker Compose -
+🚀 Start All Services (Docker Compose)

-*docker compose up --build*
+Run the following command to build and start all containers: docker compose up --build

 **Architecture Overview**
 - **Components:**